 Here are three areas to think about:

-- Prepare your approach to your audiences – if your products appeal to a technology audience, then think about who uses your products on a daily basis and who buys those products.
+If your products appeal to a technology audience, then think about who uses your products on a daily basis and who buys those products.
 If they are different, then you may have to come up with different streams of content for each audience.
 However, you’ll also have to work on how you can be more consistent in your messaging across those audiences too.

-- Think about long term partnerships and co-creating content – brands can support publications over time, helping them to create material that appeals to their audience and to your own.
+Brands can support publications over time, helping them to create material that appeals to their audience and to your own.

-- Ask the right questions – getting your sales team involved and finding out specific pain points and problems can provide some insight into what matters to your customers.
+Getting your sales team involved and finding out specific pain points and problems can provide some insight into what matters to your customers.
 It can also tell you more about how those customers like to get this content in the first place, and the kind of personalities that appeal to them too.
 This can help you design your content to appeal to more people in your target markets.